PADeCI/covid19-mx-data/README.md

 **2. Get the GitHub's url for the raw format of the data base**

-Once the data base is chosen, it is necessary to open the raw format provided by GitHub and copy the url from the web navigator.
+Once the data base is chosen, it is necessary to open the raw format provided by GitHub (this is an html version of all the documents that are stored at GitHub) and copy the url from the web navigator.

 <p align="center">
 <img src = "https://github.com/PADeCI/covid19-mx-data/blob/master/tutorial1.png" alt="logo" width="700"/>